enkidevs/curriculum/General/Networking/a-request-example.md

 This is a line-by-line analysis of the request header:
 1. The request line states that this is a `POST` request, which targets the relative path `/api/auth/login` on the server.
 The request makes use of the the `HTTP/1.1` standard.
-2. The `Host` contains the server's address: `www.enkipro.com`.
+2. The `Host` contains the server's address: `enkipro.com`.
 3. The `Connection` field ensures that the connection won't be closed after the first request/response exchange (which speeds up the process by not having to reconnect for each new request).
-4. On the next line you can find the page where the request originated from.
+4. On the next line, `Referer` indicates the page where the request originated from.
 5. Details about the browser and the OS can be found under `User-Agent` field.
 We logged in from Chrome[1].
 6. The `Accept` field specifies that any type of file will be accepted as a response (`*/*`).
 7. `Accept-Encoding` states what types of encodings can be processed by the client.